Arrow Icon

 • Predictable revenue streams

 Financial professionals are increasingly exploring annual retainer fees for planning for several reasons.
 Primarily, clients can feel a great sense of ease knowing that once their fee is paid, everything they need from their planner will be covered under the retainer.
 They can rest easy knowing the financial professional is on their side any time they need guidance.
 In this way, getting the logistics of payment out of the way once a year, as well as the work of justifying the fee, minimizes any cost-related disruptions to planning.
-Like subscription pricing, it’s a simple, straightforward, and easy to understand fee that offers steady streams of revenue.
+Like subscription pricing, it’s a simple, straightforward, and easy-to-understand fee that offers a steady stream of revenue.

 Cons